Navid Negahban

-Navid Negahban (نوید نگهبان) is an Iranian-American actor.
+Navid Negahban (نوید نگهبان) is an Iranian-American actor, producer, and director.
 He has appeared on 24, Homeland, Mistresses, and as Amahl Farouk / Shadow King in the second and third seasons of FX's Legion.
-He has also starred as the Sultan in the live-action remake of Aladdin.
+He has also starred as the Sultan in the live-action remake of Aladdin, as General Abdul Rashid Dostum in 12 Strong, as Faraz Hamzad in The Old Man, and as Abbas Mansuri in The Night Agent.

 Early life and education

 Navid Negahban was born in Mashhad, Iran.
 He took a liking to the theater when he was eight years old, while provoking laughter from a large audience by portraying an old man on stage.

 He left Iran in 1985 when he was 17 for Turkey and then Germany, where he spent eight years.
 In Germany, he worked for a theater company, and then in 1993 he moved to the United States.

 He is fluent in English, German, and Persian.
 He also began learning French for his role on Legion.